vicrucann/rshell-mat/README.md

 ## Quick start

 The Matlab interface class called `Distributor.m` manages the usage of all the Bash scripts.
-A Matlab example is provided - calculation of the Mandelbrot set.
-To run the example, you can use **test_rshell_mat.m** with the following steps:
+A Matlab example is provided - two vector summation.
+To run the example, you can use **test_distributor.m** with the following steps:
 * **IMPORTANT**: it is necessary to set up the login process through the SSH public-key, otherwise, the password prompts will not allow for the programm to continue (see [Notes](https://github.com/vicrucann/rshell-mat#notes) for tutorial examples).
 * Before launching the Matlab, set up the SSH connection to the remotes by using *ssh-agent*.
 For example, run the following commands in your command line (it **must** be Linux environment):
 ```